iamjoshk/ha-discogs/README.md

 1. In Home Assistant, go to **Settings** > **Integrations**
 2. Click the **+ ADD INTEGRATION** button
-3. Search for "HA Discogs" and select it
+3. Search for "Discogs Sync" and select it
 4. Enter your Discogs API token
    - You can get your token from your [Discogs Developer Settings](https://www.discogs.com/settings/developers)
 5. Click "Submit"